 Positive Sentiment Towards Low Carbon Energy Sources – Europe

 Table 15 shows the 5 most frequent words for positive tweets in Europe.
 The most frequent word ‘solar’ appeared 1,115 times and was mainly used in tweets advocating the effectiveness of solar power and photovoltaic technology.
 Many users shared how much energy is being produced from solar panels they had installed.
 It was also discovered that the following words ‘Ireland’, ‘ClimateAction’, and ‘EnergyTransition’ were trending hashtags used in similar tweets.
+For instance, one user shared in a tweet saying “Ikea and Rockefeller foundations in $10bn clean energy push hoping they can finance more than $10bn of small-scale renewable power projects to try to lift more than 1bn people out of #energypoverty via #EnergyTransition #Renewables #ClimateActionNow”.
+Another user tweeted using the same hashtags “Copper boom: how clean energy is driving a commodities supercycle.
+More #copper projects are needed for increasing demand of #windturbines and #ElectricVehicles via #EUGreenDeal #ClimateActionNow #EnergyTransition #electriccars #Timmermans”.
 This points to the effectiveness of Twitter in anchoring discussion topics among users with common interests through the use of hashtags.

 Table 15: 5 most frequent words – Europe positive tweets